-If such notice is not made under the above-mentioned conditions, and if the following penalty is requested by one or more shareholders owning a minimum of 5% of the Company's share capital or voting rights, the Altran
+If such notice is not made under the above-mentioned conditions, and if the following penalty is requested by one or more shareholders owning a minimum of 5% of the Company's share capital or voting rights, the Altran Technologies shares in excess of the portion for which notice should have been given are deprived of voting rights at any shareholders' meetings that may be held, until two (2) years have passed following the date on which the above notification obligation has been satisfied.

-19 In application of Article 223-11 of the AMFGR, theoretical voting rights are calculated based on all shares with voting rights, including those deprived of such rights (treasury shares).
+In application of Article 223-11 of the AMFGR, theoretical voting rights are calculated based on all shares with voting rights, including those deprived of such rights (treasury shares).